Help

 Duplicate File Finder can be finely-tuned for a quicker and more efficient duplicate search process by adjusting its settings or by using its helpful options.

-Here you will find six tabs:
+Here you will find eight tabs:

 • Scan